Sourabhhkt/robust-marl-disruptions/README.md

 - **Grid2Op**
 - **WNTR**
-- and, with additional adapters, future benchmarks such as PettingZoo, SMAC, Overcooked, MAPF, Flatland, and others.
+- and, with additional adapters, benchmarks such as PettingZoo, SMAC, Overcooked, MAPF, Flatland, and others.

 ## Motivation